Cutts Gallery

 Ideation

-While creating the filters for artwork, I conducted a paper sorting with the gallery team to prioritize the ten filter options.
+We finalized ten filters in total, and displaying all of them at once felt too lengthy.
+To organize them, I conducted a paper-sorting exercise with the gallery team to prioritize the options.
 Each team member ranked the filters from most to least important.
-Based on this, I categorized them into two groups: primary and secondary.

 What I Learned